Climate Change and Health

 Action on climate change represents an opportunity to both reduce harms and risks of climate change and improve health outcomes across Australia, Aotearoa New Zealand and the world.

-Climate change threatens to worsen food and water shortages and climate-sensitive diseases and increase the frequency and intensity of extreme weather events.
-Health impacts such as respiratory illness from bushfire smoke and heat stress are already seen.
+Climate change is increasing the frequency and intensity of extreme weather events, changing vector-borne disease patterns, and threatens to worsen food and water shortages.
+Health impacts such as respiratory illness from bushfire smoke and heat stress are already happening.
 Without urgent action, climate change will continue to have serious and worsening consequences for public health.

 We are part of a large and growing global network of health and medical organisations calling for action on climate change to protect health.
 Our calls include: